Qiskit/rustworkx/paper.md

 _retworkx_ is suitable for modeling graphs ranging from a few nodes scaling up to millions.
 The library is particularly suited for applications that have core routines executing graph algorithms, such as Qiskit.
 In those applications, the performance of _retworkx_ considerably reduces computation time.

-We demonstrate the library's performance and use cases comparing _retworkx_ to other popular graph libraries^[_SNAP_ was dropped from the benchmarks because its Python wrapper did not contain the required functions] on a benchmark:
+We demonstrate the library's performance and use cases comparing _retworkx_ to other popular graph libraries^[_SNAP_ was not included in the benchmarks because its Python wrapper did not contain the required functions] on a benchmark:

 | Library   | _retworkx_| _NetworkX_ | _python-igraph_ | _graph-tool_ |
 |-----------|-----------|------------|-----------------|-------------|